compenguy/AoC2021/README.md

 test for whether a board has already won, so that I can stop iteration as soon as all boards have won, rather than continuing to call numbers after all the boards have already finished.

+## Day 4 Developer Log

+### First Star

+So, Rust got in my way a little bit here.
+On two separate occasions I tried using a feature that's only available in nightly, missing the little warning info box underneath the function name.
+And finally, there's no way to generate a `Range` that counts backwards, so I had to jump through some hoops with running the range through the `rev()` iterator combinator, which is less than ideal from a performance and memory perspective.
+Even worse was the first indication I found that `Range`s don't count backwards was when my tests ran and produced a sum less than the example.

+I also started implementing this thinking that it meant that all endpoint pairs formed only horizontal or vertical lines, so my logic did weird things with the 45-degree lines.
+Once I realized that, I had a pretty solid idea what the second star was going to be, and fixing that logic bug pretty much handed me the solution for the second star.

+I like my solution for scoring the field, too.
+I iterate over all points in all the lines, building up a hashmap tying points to scores.
+Getting the final count then was super easy - barely an inconvenience.
+Iterate over values, apply a combinator that filters for values greater than 2, then apply the `count()` combinator.
+Also, the `inspect()` combinator is so cool for debugging that there's no chance I'll forget about it in the future.

+### Second Star

+Yep - counting up all the overlapping lines, not just the horizontal or vertical ones.
+I just duplicated my top-level logic for the first star, removing the filter selecting for just the horizontal and vertical lines.